 Trademark Application (Word, Word/Design, Logo, Color, Trade Dress)

-A trademark application can be filed for a word, a word combined with a design/logo, a design/logo by itself, a color scheme, trade dress and distinctive sounds.
+A trademark application can be filed for a word, a word combined with a design/logo, a design/logo by itself, a color scheme, trade dress, and distinctive sounds.
 A trademark application can either be filed as a use-based application (if the trademark is currently being used in interstate commerce) or as an intent-to-use application (if the applicant has a bona fide intent to use the trademark in the future).

-The Madrid system for the international registration of marks (the Madrid system) established in 1891 functions under the Madrid Agreement (1891) and the Madrid Protocol (1989).
-It is administered by the International Bureau of World Intellectual Property Organization (WIPO) located in Geneva, Switzerland.
-The Madrid system offers a trademark owner the possibility to have his trademark protected in several countries by filing one application directly with his own national or regional trademark office.
+The Madrid system for the international registration of marks (the Madrid system), established in 1891, functions under the Madrid Agreement (1891) and the Madrid Protocol (1989).
+It is administered by the International Bureau of World Intellectual Property Organization (WIPO) in Geneva, Switzerland.
+The Madrid system offers a trademark owner the possibility to have his trademark protected in several countries by filing one application directly with their own national or regional trademark office.
 A registered international mark is equivalent to a registration of the same mark in each of the countries designated by the applicant.
 If the trademark office of a designated country does not refuse protection within a specified period, the protection of the mark is the same as if it had been registered by that office.

 To protect a trademark outside the United States, trademark applications should be filed in the relevant countries.
 We have connections with colleagues in most countries to aid in filing foreign trademark applications.